stephenkostas/apostrophe-documentation/tutorials/core-concepts/pages-and-navigation/page-templates.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-Blocks are a great Nunjucks feature; they are defined in files, and when you extend that file, you can override them in your page template by using the `block`keyword.
-So using these blocks on your pages means everything output by your page template will be inserted into the layout in the appropriate spot.
+As a rule, you should extend the `layout.html` or create your own base templates using a similar pattern.
+For our example, we'll start with the `blocks` defined in `layout.html` and override them in a separate templates.

+{% hint style='info' %}
+While `layout.html` is the template that you'll extend, there's a long line of templates being extended under the hood.
+For a typical page load, `layout.html` extends `outerLayout.html` (from `lib/modules/apostrophe-templates/views`).
+Then `outLayout.html` extends `outerLayoutBase.html`.
+Most of the time you won't need to look there, but there are cases, like adding a `link` to the `head`, where you might need to override a block from one of the base templates that isn't found in `layout.html`.
+{% endhint %}

 Two blocks to take note of are `title` and `main`.
-You can extend the `title` blockto set the page title, although the default `layout.html` makes a good guess based on the current piece or page.
-The `main` block is where the content of your page will go.
+You extend the `title` block to set the page title, and put page content in the `main` block.
+If you don't set a title, Nunjucks will set a page title based on the content of your page.

-As a rule, you should extend the `layout.html` or create your own templates using a similar pattern in `views/` to extend, rather than creating all of your templates.

-## Configuring Apostrophe with `app.js`
+### Step 2: Configuring Apostrophe with `app.js`

-`app.js` is Apostrophe's main configuration file.
-This is the file that fires up Apostrophe with a given configuration, and is where you can specify what modules you want to be present in your project.
-As you add them, you also configure them by providing options via an object.

-Some modules are always a part of Apostrophe whether you configure them or not, and you can create your own modules to meet the needs of your project.
-To learn more abuou modules, visit the [Modules section](/tutorials/core-concepts/modules/README.md).

-In order for any new page template to load, you must add it to `app.js`.
+In order for a new page template to load, you must add it to `app.js`.
 When you add a new page template to `app.js`, remember, you're not creating a new page: you're registering a page template that can be used to create new pages.

+### Step 3: Creating a Page

+Finally, once you have created a page template, and registered it in `app.js` you can create new pages based on it.
+To do this, you'll need to step away from your text editor and command line for a moment and use Apostrophe's administrative interface to create new pages.

-## Example: Creating a New Page Template
+## Example: Creating a New Page Template and Page

-Now let's apply all of this to create a new page template in `default.html`.
+Now create a new page template named `default.html` that extends `layout.html`, register the template, and use it to create a new page.

 ### Create the Template